digao-dalpiaz/DzDirSeek/README.md

 `IncludeSystemFiles` = If enabled, it will include system files and folders (only works on Windows platform).

-## TDSFile object
+## TDSResultItem object

-When you run a directory seek, the result will be retrieved in `ResultList` property, which contains `TDSFile` objects.
+When you run a directory seek, the result will be retrieved in `ResultList` property, which contains `TDSResultItem` objects.
 You can iterate this list to obtain results properties.

-### TDSFile properties
+### TDSResultItem properties

 `BaseDir` = directory path used when search started.